-Ramona looks forward to creating the title role in Don't Call Me Mama, a new biographic lyric portrait of the great “Mama” Cass Elliot, written for her, and reprising the role of Emily Carr on a Canadian tour of Emily, the Way you Are.
-Ramona is currently developing a CD recording featuring compositions by some of Canada’s finest emerging talent.
-She moonlights as a teacher, adjudicator, director, and recently lyricist.
+Ramona looks forward to creating the title role in Don't Call Me Mama, a new biographic portrait of the great “Mama” Cass Elliot, and reprising the role of Emily Carr on a Canadian tour of Emily, the Way you Are.
+She moonlights as a teacher, adjudicator, director, and recently as a lyricist.

 “Ramona Carmelly was every inch the diva princess as Amneris, in a thoughtful performance that held nothing back, especially in her big scene in Act IV.
 This is a voice that could develop in several directions, as she has the top and low notes, and sang a huge role in a bluesy style a few months ago in the premiere of David Warrack’s Abraham.” -- Leslie Barcza, Barczablog

 “Ramona Carmelly as the Spoken Voice and the Angel really surprised me.
 I'm already a fan of her full-throated Wagnerian mezzo, but I got to hear a different kind of singing from her.
 A more contemporary musical theatre sound with - wait for it - some DAMN FINE BELTING!” -- Gregory Finney, Schmopera